VinceZK/Portal/docs/README.md

 ## Modeling First
 Now the first question, where to start?
 Some prefer to draw a UI mockup, while others prefer to design the DB tables.
-Whichever approach, you are actually modeling.
+Whichever approach, you are actually doing modeling.
-You are thinking about what attributes a user should have.
+You are thinking about what attributes a "user" should have.
 So, let’s try in the trendy way, using JSON for modeling.
  ```json
 {"r_user": {"USER_ID": "DH001", "USER_NAME": "VINCEZK", "PASSWORD": "Dark1234", "PWD_STATE": 1, "LOCK": null,
 	          "DISPLAY_NAME": "Vincent Zhang", "FAMILY_NAME": "Zhang", "GIVEN_NAME": "Vincent", "MIDDLE_NAME": null},